How to Relieve Anxiety During Menopause

 - Maintain a positive attitude – Focusing on negative thoughts only makes anxiety and depression worse.
 On the other hand, focusing on the positive can keep anxiety and depression at bay.

 - Get support – Finding a community of women going through menopause and supporting one another as you navigate the changes can be helpful.

-For more support in dealing with anxiety, download Midday from the App Store or visit us at Midday.Health.
+For more support in dealing with anxiety, download Midday from the App store, the only menopause app you’ll ever need.
 If you find yourself struggling to manage your day-to-day life, speak with your doctor immediately.
 Seeking help can put you back on the path to emotional well-being.